PrivSec-dev/privsec.dev/content/os/Using Lokinet on Qubes OS.md

 `exit-node=exit.loki`

 Note that I am using `exit.loki` here, as it is the one mentioned in the [Lokinet documentation](https://docs.oxen.io/products-built-on-oxen/lokinet/exit-nodes).
-There are some other exit servers listed on [probably.loki](http://probably.loki/wiki/index.php?title=Exit_Nodes) as well, and for your convenience, I will just copy-paste the here:
+There are some other exit servers listed on [probably.loki](http://probably.loki/wiki/index.php?title=Exit_Nodes) as well, and for your convenience, I will just copy-paste them here:

 - exit.loki (USA, run by Jeff)
 - exit2.loki (USA, run by Jeff, same ip as exit.loki)